Low-Code Development Platforms in 2025: Founder’s Guide

 Reporting and Analytics

 Presenting data is a core function of business apps.
 Most platforms include built in components for charts, dashboards, and data tables.
-A 2021 global survey found that 33% of organizations use low code for data modeling and visualization, showing just how common this use case is.
+A 2021 global survey found that 33% of organizations use a low-code development platform for data modeling and visualization, showing just how common this use case is.

-As low code moves from departmental tools to critical systems, enterprise grade considerations become paramount.
+As the use of a low-code development platform moves from departmental tools to critical systems, enterprise grade considerations become paramount.

-Scalability is a top concern for many, with 47% of organizations citing it as a major worry.
-While early tools struggled, modern enterprise low-code development platforms are built on scalable cloud infrastructure like AWS and Azure.
-They can absolutely handle high volumes of users and transactions.
-For instance, the job marketplace Taraki, built with a no code stack, successfully scaled to support over 100,000 signups and thousands of monthly job posts.
+Scalability is a top concern.
+Modern enterprise low-code development platforms are built on scalable cloud infrastructure and can handle high volumes of users.
+For instance, the job marketplace Taraki successfully scaled to support over 100,000 signups.
+Platforms also offer flexible deployment options to meet different security and operational needs.

 The Not So Fine Print: Criticisms and Risks

-Despite its advantages, low code isn’t a silver bullet.
+Despite its advantages, a low-code development platform isn’t a silver bullet.
 It’s important to be aware of the potential limitations.

 Common Criticisms and Limitations